git/git.github.io/rev_news/drafts/edition-86.md

   of her patch series, with improvements to the tests, some commit messages and the cover letter title.

-  Junio then reviewed the patch series and mostly suggested improvements to the tests saying that otherwise "everything looked good", while Stolee was happy with the series as it took into account all his previous suggestions.
+  Junio then reviewed the patch series and mostly suggested further improvements to the tests saying that otherwise "everything looked good", while Stolee was happy with the series as it took into account all his previous suggestions.

-  Victoria then sent [a version 3](https://lore.kernel.org/git/pull.1170.v3.git.1647308982.gitgitgadget@gmail.com/) of her patch series that added a few more tests and improved some others tests.
+  Victoria then sent [a version 3](https://lore.kernel.org/git/pull.1170.v3.git.1647308982.gitgitgadget@gmail.com/) of her patch series that added a few more tests and improved some others.

   Junio and Victoria then discussed the tests a bit more, and Junio agreed with Victoria's approach.